Food and Wine Pairing Basics (Start Here!)

 A great food and wine pairing creates a balance between the components of a dish and the characteristics of a wine.
-As much as it seems complex, it’s actually pretty easy to make great pairings.
-All you need to do is mentally simplify each dish into basic tastes and then seek a wine using one of two pairing ideologies:

 If you’re just getting started, you’ll find these tried-and-true methodologies to produce consistently great pairings.
 That said, as you get more familiar with different wines, you’ll become confident and can experiment breaking the rules!
 (Gamay with trout anyone?)

 - The wine should be more acidic than the food.